 Brine was heated in a vessel, but the vapor was not simply vented to the environment: The steam vessel was closed, and the vapor fed into a mechanical compressor.
 This compression was driven by hydro power – a water wheel!

-The compressed vapor was fed into a cavity beneath a bottom of the vessel, Rittinger has called this a double bottom .
+The compressed vapor was fed into a cavity beneath the bottom of the vessel, Rittinger has called this a double bottom .
 After compression, the temperature and the pressure of the vapor in the double bottom increased.
 Therefore heat could be transferred to the cold brine in the upper part of the vessel when the high pressure vapor in the cavity below to condensed.

 The system operated in batch mode: In order to get the system going, it needed to be heated up to about 100°C. Then it was closed, brine was heated (more), salt precipitated in the upper part of the vessel, and water accumulated in the double bottom.